LitoMore/honeypotoberfest/README.md

 ## Background

-This porject is just a social experiment.
+This porject is just a social expariment.
-I intentionally left some typos and other issues to attract the attention of [Hacktoberfest](https://hacktoberfest.com/honeytoberfest) attendees.
+I intentionally left some typos and other issues to attract the attention of [Hackerfest](https://hacktoberfest.com/honeytoberfest) attendees.
-As long as you carefully read the contents of this readme, you will leave with an understanding.
+As long as you carefully read the contents of this readme, you will leave with an understending.

-Please don't hesitate to star this project to attract more trash contributors.
+Please don't hesitate to star this project to attract more trash contributirs.

 ## Usage

-First, you need to get a Github account.
+First, you need to get a Google account.

 Then, Here we go,!
 Simply run this JavaScript code with your Java runtime.